Rent safe and private dog parks hosted by locals

 Variety is the spice of life!

-Your dog can get tired of eating the same thing all the time — especially when it comes to training.
-If you're working on building any new skills with your pup, it's a smart idea to switch your rewards from time to time to keep them on their toes.
+Your dog can get especially sick of the same old, same old when it comes to training sessions.
+If you're working on building any new skills with your pup, it's a smart idea to switch your rewards from time to time to keep your four-legged student on their toes.
 Adding new treat options can boost motivation!

 You can read more about rewards and reinforcement in our dog training 101 article.